AWS EC2 archive node setup with OpenEthereum (formerly Parity)

 ).
 Limit connection to these ports to the BlockScout application server's IP address if setting up BlockScout (find in the details section of your created instance) or to your local network.
 You can also set limit port connections later through the EC2 -> Security Groups panel.

-Connect to your instance using SSH Specify the private key (
+Specify the private key ( .pem

 ) file, the user name for your AMI, and the public DNS name for your instance.
-For example, if you used Amazon Linux 2 or the Amazon Linux AMI, the user name isec2-user
+For example, if you used Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user

 .
-If ubuntu, the user name isubuntu
+If ubuntu, the user name is ubuntu

-ssh -i /path/my-key-pair.pem ec2-user@ec2-198-51-100-1.compute-1.amazonaws.com
+Example: ssh -i /path/my-key-pair.pem ec2-user@ec2-198-51-100-1.compute-1.amazonaws.com

-Install OpenEthereum from GitHub releases page for the corresponding platform
+Install OpenEthereum from for the corresponding platform

-Connect and Sync an archive node using the config file.
+Connect and Sync an archive node using the config file. parity --config node.toml

 Find your EC2 url to connect with BlockScout: Go to EC2 Dashboard -> Instances -> corresponding archive node instance and record the ip address.
 When configuring BlockScout you will use this address along with port 8545 to connect via the EthereumJsonRPCHttpURL parameter.

-For example:
+For example: 192.0.2.1:8545

 Additional Resources